 I didn’t use the system but it looked as if the only inputs available were and RCA input panel on the wall.
 I didn’t see any VGA or HDMI inputs.
 HDMI is the standard nowadays.

 Although there is a mixing board and speakers around the whole room, the speakers are of not good quality.
 They are ok for speeches but are rather “tinny” sounding with no low end.
 I used them as a supplement to my professional speakers on stage for speeches but the house system is inadequate to play your dance music.

 The dance floor is large and accommodating.
 At 300 guests, there is ample room for your dance and you can use it to highlight extra entertainment and it works well or if you have a dance group wanting to do a performance.

 With an ample bar, good food and a flexible seating and dancing space The Floata Seafood Restaurant is a nice venue for any type of event large or small.
 As often happens at Chinese venues, there is a push to get guests out by a certain time.
-In this case it was 12 midnight.
+In this case, it was 12 midnight.
 So, staff are clearing away tables and chairs.
 Rolling them around the dance floor area and putting things away as guests leave throughout the later part of the evening.
-As a DJ in Vancouver this dampens the party mood somewhat.
+As a wedding Disc Jockey, this dampens the party mood somewhat.
 However, if you are fine with that, I would rate the venue as a 4 out of 5 stars.